Who is the world’s best micro artist?

 A gold wedding ring is smooth and shiny but under a microscope it looks like chopped wood!
 Something that appears hard, under a microscope has the consistency of porridge.
 The laws of nature often appear to work differently in the microscopic world!

+My world firsts include a large number of unique achievements.
+My first creation for my daughter was a Dalmatian dog that was set inside the eye of a needle.
+He astonished me as he went viral on social media back in 2019.
 July 2021 all six of my micro masterpiece paintings sold prior to my first public exhibition.
 I was featured in over 15 countries in 24 hours including on BBC News, BBC South Today, The Times, Daily Mail, CGTN China, Brazil, Cape town, Local radio, The Telegraph.

 I even got a mention on BBC One’s television programme ‘Have I Got News for You!’
 From Exhibitions in London to New York, I now have a solo exhibition touring the globe.

-‘The Smallest Zoo in the World’ A wondrous collection of 24 microscopic marvels.
-Next stop is my home town of Poole in Dorset.
+Dorset.
 The first two weeks of the summer holidays this year.
 It's going to be at the Dolphin Shopping Centre from Monday 28th July to Monday 11th August.

 Her Majesty the late Queen Elizabeth the Second once owned one of my early pieces of art.
 It was the bust of the Queen on a platinum pin to celebrate her Platinum Jubilee.
 Delivering it to Buckingham Palace was a thrill and a great honour.
 I wanted to park in the grounds of Buckingham Palace but access was closed because of the changing of the guard.
 I didn't want to be late so I left my van on double yellow lines and hot footed it to the palace.
 Thankfully I still arrived on time and I did not get a parking ticket!

-Other firsts include, the first portable microscopic Snoopy, set inside an authentic Snoopy moneybox with its own built in magnifier and light.
+Other firsts include, the first portable microscopic Snoopy, set inside an authentic Snoopy money box with its own built in magnifier and light.

 I made three classic Vincent van Gogh microscopic size paintings and fitted them onto the revolving mechanism inside a watch, the first truly portable art gallery on your wrist!
 Appearing live on WGN TV American News and being interviewed by Neil Oliver on GB News.